rossgore/weird_machine_gadgets/model-backdoor-work/goldwasser/README.md

 ### Weight-Space vs Functional-Space Indistinguishability

 The implemented tests operate at the level of weight distributions.
-KS, Shapiro–Wilk, and the Marchenko–Pastur spectral test together provide empirical evidence that the sampled $\omega$ is indistinguishable from a pure Gaussian draw under a wide range of polynomial-time statistical procedures.
+KS, Shapiro-Wilk, and the Marchenko-Pastur spectral test together provide empirical evidence that the sampled omega is indistinguishable from a pure Gaussian draw under a wide range of polynomial-time statistical procedures.

-Lemma 6.2 makes a stronger claim in function space, over the distribution $GP_d(W_d)$ of models induced by the RFF map.
-That functional indistinguishability is established in the paper via Theorem 6.1: if there were a polynomial-time distinguisher for the induced functions, it could be turned into a distinguisher for the underlying $\omega$, contradicting CLWE hardness.
+Lemma 6.2 makes a stronger claim in function space, over the distribution GP_d(W_d) of models induced by the RFF map.
+That functional indistinguishability is established in the paper via Theorem 6.1: if there were a polynomial-time distinguisher for the induced functions, it could be turned into a distinguisher for the underlying omega, contradicting CLWE hardness.

 We do not attempt to re-prove that reduction in code.
 Instead: